Training

 Training Crop Size#

 Training and evaluation image sizes are unrelated in fully convolutional architectures like OpenPifPaf.
 Instance size distribution between training and evaluation needs to be preserved.
-The size of the image that surrounds the instance to detect has little impact: for humans of height 100px, it does not matter whether that is inside a \(640\times480\) image or inside a 4k or 8k image.
-Therefore, you can keep the size of your training crops (selected with --square-edge
+The size of the image that surrounds the instance to detect has little impact: for humans of height 100px, it does not matter whether that is inside a --square-edge

 ) quite small even when evaluating on large images.
 The default is --square-edge=385